-The Chicago Bears talked after a disastrous 2013 season about wanting to revamp the defense and infuse it with youth, but the club's brass would've failed miserably at the effort had it elected to let cornerback Charles Tillman bolt via free agency.
+The Chicago Bears talked after a disastrous 2013 season about wanting to revamp the defense and infuse it with youth, but the club's brass would've been failed miserably at the rebuilding effort had it elected to let cornerback Charles Tillman bolt via free agency.

 In laying out the team's vision for the offense moving forward, multiple sources talked about the Bears not necessarily wanting to pursue big names in free agency because the club wanted to gain toughness, and put a defensive unit full of athletic, physical players out on the field; dogs so to speak.